rossgk2/physmath/README.md

 # Syllabus
 My ultimate ambition for this "physmath" project is to develop a series of textbooks that *satisfyingly* explain quite a lot of physically-inspired math, starting from precalculus.
 Here's the rough syllabus:

-- Thoughts on how to learn math (two pages)
+- Thoughts on how to learn math (2 pages)
 - Precalculus
 - Calculus
--- Single variable calculus
+- Single variable calculus
--- Multivariable calculus
+- Multivariable calculus
---- Linear algebra teaser: dot product, cross product, and equation of a plane
+- Linear algebra teaser: dot product, cross product, and equation of a plane
 - Logic and proof-writing
 - Linear algebra
 - Differential geometry
--- Tensors
+  - Tensors
--- Basic topology
+  - Basic topology
--- Calculus on manifolds with tensors
+  - Calculus on manifolds with tensors

 I love every single one of these topics just as much as the culmination that is differential geometry, so I won't be offended if you decide to stop halfway through the calculus textbook, or something like that.
 (It's not like I'll know if you do so!).
 And let's be real- if even five or so people read some the precalculus texbook of this collection and come away with new insights, I will be happy.
 Seriously- precalculus is one of math's subjects that is treated the worst, probably because it's most often taught by high school teachers who don't fully understand it themselves!